Saturday, April 2, 2011

 1988: Terence Trent D'Arby took over at #1 on the R&B chart with "Wishing Well".

-1988: Whitney Houston took over at #1 on the Adult Contemporary chart with "Where Do Broken Hearts Go".
+1988: Whitney Houston reached #1 on the Adult Contemporary chart with "Where Do Broken Hearts Go".

 1990: Eric Clapton was fined by Walton-on-Thames Magistrate Court after being arrested for speeding at 105 mph.

-1991: Great human being LL Cool J donated a pair of sneakers to every student and teacher at The Thompson Middle School in Dorchester after the school won the "Foot Locker Cool School Video" contest.
+1991: Great human being LL Cool J donated a pair of sneakers to every student and teacher at The Thompson Middle School in Dorchester, Massachusetts after the school won the "Foot Locker Cool School Video" contest.

 1993: Roberta Flack appeared on the ABC soap opera, Loving.